Anjo Yllana: Political career

-Yllana started ventured into politics in 1998 when he ran and won as city councilor of the lone district of Parañaque.
+Yllana started ventured into politics in 1998 when he ran and won as city councilor of the 2nd district of Parañaque.
 He was reelected in 2001 and served for a total of two terms before seeking higher office.
-In 2004, he ran and won the Vice Mayoralty race in the same city.
-In 2007, he lost in his bid for reelection to Gustavo Tambunting.
-In 2010, he ran once again for vice mayor under the banner of Pwersa ng Masang Pilipino and as the running mate of Eduardo Zialcita, but lost.
+In 2004, he was elected vice mayor of the same city.
+In 2007, he lost in his bid for reelection to councilor Gustavo Tambunting.
+In 2010, he ran once again for vice mayor under the banner of Pwersa ng Masang Pilipino and as the running mate of 1st District Representative Eduardo Zialcita, but lost to Tambunting once again.

 In 2013, he ran for city councilor, this time in the newly created 5th district of Quezon City, which includes his home barangay Fairview.
-He was successfully reelected in 2016.
+He was re-elected in 2016 and served until 2019.

-Yllana then transferred to Tinambac, Camarines Sur and on October 4, 2021, he filed his certificate of candidacy to run for representative of the province's 4th district in 2022.
-However, he withdrew from the race in November 2021, citing his health following his diagnosis with COVID-19 and money issues.
+Yllana then transferred to Tinambac, Camarines Sur, and on October 4, 2021, he filed his certificate of candidacy to run for representative of the province's 4th district in 2022.
+However, he withdrew from the race in November 2021, citing his health following his diagnosis with COVID-19 and financial issues.
 He was reportedly substituted by comedian and former San Jose Mayor Tony Chavez, who would then go on to lose the race to incumbent Arnie Fuentebella.

+In 2025, Yllana ran for vice mayor of Calamba, Laguna, as the running mate of former Mayor Timmy Chipeco, who was seeking a comeback.
+However, they both lost, with Yllana losing to incumbent Vice Mayor Angelito Lazaro Jr.